miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 git cherry-picking thing on my own just googling up a storm and reading all those stackoverflow posts, sorting fact from fiction and good advice from bad.
-But here I have... well, AI where I have to sort fact from fiction and good advice from bad, haha!
+But here I have... well, AI where I have to sort fact from fiction and good advice from bad, ahaha!
 AI ain't gonna replace stupid anytime soon.
 No, rather it's gonna learn from it and attempt a continuation of those stupid, but very mainstream loved by the flock concepts.
 Outliers, be warned.